 As part of her doctorate program and work, Kim has completed clinical attachments in several different settings such as community clinics, private and government hospitals, as well as the Singapore prison service.
 She has conducted both individual and group psychotherapy in both inpatient and outpatient settings.
 In the course of her work, she has seen individuals with a variety of psychological issues, including mood disorders, anxiety disorders, eating disorders, adjustment disorders, post-traumatic stress disorders, specific phobias and family/relational issues.

 Kim particularly enjoys working in adolescent and adult mental health, and has a special clinical and research interest in the area of eating disorders– her doctorate dissertation focused on defining recovery in eating disorders and what that means for individuals who have/had an eating disorder.
 Throughout the course of her thesis, she worked with various stakeholders in the field of eating disorders such as mental health professionals, caregivers and patients.
-Along with her colleagues, she is responsible for chairing clinic-run support groups for both individuals struggling with an eating disorders as well as their caregivers.
-With the growing demand of such services in Singapore, she is extremely passionate about making mental health care more accessible for such individuals.
+Along with her colleagues, she is responsible for chairing clinic-run support groups for caregivers of individuals with eating disorders.

 While a large part of Kim’s work involves engaging in one-to-one psychotherapy, she also works closely with her clients’ family members where possible, and conducts couple and family work to facilitate systemic healing and growth.

 Another facet of Kim’s professional practice involves providing clinical supervision for fellow mental health professionals, and is currently a sessional teaching staff and clinical supervisor for the Masters/Doctorate clinical psychology programme at James Cook University, Singapore.